yazhou2019/RStyleGuide/index.md

 (1).
 While turning casual interactive tests into reproducible scripts requires a little more work up front, it pays off in four ways: Fewer bugs; Better code structure; Easier restarts; Robust code.

-You can use the [editor on GitHub](https://github.com/yazhou2019/RStyleguide/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### 3. Quick R package
 (1).
 Rstudio: New project --> New Directory --> R package